Filing Divorce in Ontario

 Types of Proceedings for Filing a Divorce in Ontario

 There are generally two ways in which a divorce in Ontario can be filed, either contested or uncontested.
-Here at Simple Divorce we assist couples with both types of divorce proceedings.
+Here at Simple Divorce we assist couples with both types of divorce processes in Ontario.
 An uncontested divorce in Ontario refers mainly to a divorce proceeding in which the responding party fails to file an answer to an application for divorce and fails to contest any issues raised in the divorce.
 However, a contested divorce in Ontario is just the opposite – the parties are likely disputing some issue regarding the divorce, whether it is spousal support, child support, property issues and etc.

 Legal Representation for Filing Divorce in Ontario